stackbit-projects/silvestru-site-f4da8/about.md

 People were calling for my services 2 months after the initial mail out - they were saving the flyers… and even thanking me in some cases!

-So hopefully now you see what I mean by "doing the work".
+So hopefully now you see what I mean by "doing a good job".

 Now if this little story has shed some light on my character and what I'm about - and you’re interested in working together - why don’t you send me a message?